agombolay/ribose-map/README.md

 2. **Coordinate**: Calculates single-nucleotide genomic coordinates of rNMPs based on aligned reads for any currently available rNMP sequencing technique: ribose-seq, emRiboSeq, RHII-HydEn-seq, Alk-HydEn-seq, and Pu-seq
    * Output: BED file of rNMP genomic coordinates and TAB files of rNMP counts

-3. **Composition**: Calculates percentage of r[A, C, G, U] normalized to corresponding percentages of reference genome
-   * Output: TXT files of raw counts and normalized frequencies for r[A, C, G, U] and barcharts of frequencies
+3. **Composition** Output: TXT files of counts and normalized perecentages for r[A, C, G, U] and barcharts results

 4. **Sequence** Output: TAB files of raw and normalized frequencies for A, C, G, U/T at rNMP sites and up to 100 bp up/downstream from those sites